 Our program encourages residents to engage in a research or scholarly activity during residency.
 To facilitate this activity, categorical residents may dedicate up to 3 months for research over the last 2 years of residency.
 PRIME residents may take up to three months (while still attending scheduled didactics) and have half to one day per week during ambulatory block months.
 Residents in the UCPC program have a half day per week during ambulatory blocks and may take an additional 1 month during the last 2 years of training.
 SFPC residents have 2-3 half days per week during ambulatory blocks and may take an additional one month as well.

 At national conferences throughout the year and at the annual UCSF Floyd Rector Resident Research Symposium, residents are given a chance to present their projects.
-Approximately 60% of presentations at the Floyd Rector symposium result in publication in peer reviewed journals.

 QUALITY AND PATIENT SAFETY